cschladetsch/KAI/README.md

 KAI
 ===

+KAI is .NET for C++, without the overhead or runtime cost.

 KAI provides an Object Model for C++ with full reflection, persistence, and incremental garbage collection.

 The garbage collection is an important point - because it is incremental, there are no spikes in cost for the GC over time.
 It is smooth, and allows for a constant 60fps with tens of thousands of objects, with hundreds of objects being created each frame on a last-gen console.